Canadian-Geospatial-Platform/app.geo.ca-v2/README.md

     - http://localhost:5173/en-ca/sign-in/logout
     - http://localhost:5173/fr-ca/sign-in/logout

-- run `sst:dev` to deploy the required code to the cloud.
+- `npm run sst:dev` to deploy the required code to the cloud.
 - open another terminal
 - `npm run dev` to bind the the previously deployed infrastructure
 - you should now be able to work on you local files and have your dev instance seamlessly connect to your aws ressources.